Federal Prosecutors Eyeing Charges Against Former Obama White House Counsel Greg Craig

 In a probe linked to former Trump Campaign Chairman Paul Manafort, prosecutors are looking into bringing charges against Craig for failing to register as a foreign agent.

-Individuals briefed on the matter told CNN that prosecutors in the U.S. Attorney’s Office for the Southern District of New York are also looking into taking legal action against Skadden, Arps, Slate, Meagher & Flom LLP, a powerful law firm where Craig was a partner while possibly lobbying on behalf of a foreign government.
+Individuals briefed on the matter told CNN that prosecutors in the U.S. attorney’s office for the Southern District of New York are also looking into taking legal action against Skadden, Arps, Slate, Meagher & Flom LLP, a powerful law firm where Craig was a partner while possibly lobbying on behalf of a foreign government.

 Greg Craig, who was White House counsel during the first year of President Barack Obama’s administration “was not required to register under the Foreign Agent Registration Act,” his lawyer argues.